life0fun/growingtree/growingtree-server/README.md

 When client connects, server intercepts the session and store its session id in the cookie. sse-setup to create context for the session and later use the context to push data to client.

+## Connecting to Datomic

+Before we have web UI to input data, we need some command line tool to populate the databases.
+We will use my colorcloud project as the tool for database interact.
+Here we set our database uri point to
+`datomic:free://localhost:4334/colorcloud`.

+We alos put the schema file under resources/growingtree/schema.edn.

+The peer.clj wraps datomic peer lib for all datomic ORM functions.
+It is the interface to all database operations in datomic namespace.

+From service module, require the peer namespace and start to communicate to datomic database through db layer wrapped in peer module.

+Create url and route interceptors to get request from app and send back response results.

+Datomic database is persistent under /Volumes/Build/datomic/data/db/, You can use lein repl to clean up and re-create databases.

+    lein repl
+    user=> (require '[datomic.api :as d])
+    user=> (def uri "datomic:free://localhost:4334/colorcloud")
+    user=> (def conn (d/connect uri))
+    user=> (def db (d/db conn))
+    user=> (d/delete-database uri)
+    user=> (d/create-database uri)

+## Usage

+Because Peer lib will try to establish connection to database upon start, we need to create database before hand using repl.

+First, start datomic
+    lein datomic start &
+    lein repl     ;; to delete and re-create database if needed (require '[datomic.api :as d])
+      (def uri "datomic:free://localhost:4334/colorcloud")
+      (d/create-database uri)         ;; see above command

+then lein run-dev

+To test server API endpoints, use curl.

+    curl --cookie-jar /tmp/cookie1 --location localhost:8080/msgs